jovotech/jovo-framework/docs/configuration/hosting/http-host.md

 # Using Node.js built-in http package

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/hosting/http-host

 [Node.js built-in http package](https://nodejs.org/api/http.html)

 While this method is compatible with most platforms (such as Google's [AppEngine](https://cloud.google.com/appengine/)), it's also much more complicated than using Express.JS and its middlewares.